 How should the individual target be assigned to each ship?
-It seems to be reasonable and feasible to adopt the KEFave\ as the average target for all ships.
+It seems to be reasonable and feasible to adopt the KEFave as the average target for all ships.
 But EFs of individual ships would be scattering.
 Some ships have better EF and the others have worse EF compared to the average.
 Therefore, it would be reasonable that individual target of each ship is assigned taking into account her EF at base year.
-In order to do so, it would be convenient to introduce a weighting coefficient $\alpha$ for assigning the individual target KEFind\, that is,
+In order to do so, it would be convenient to introduce a weighting coefficient α for assigning the individual target KEFind, that is, α could be given by the value proportional to the deviation of each ship's EFind from EFave·b, for example, by the use of the below relation.

-$$KEFind^ = \alpha \cdot KEFave^$$ (6)
+$$KEFind = \alpha \cdot KEFave$$ (6)